josiahdavis/profiling-lm/README.md

 # Profiling a PyTorch Language Model with pyprof

-Simple language model reference in PyTorch.
+Simple reference for profiling language model in PyTorch.

 ## References